 Lead generators should route PPA-interested leads only to states where the product is available.
 Capturing state information early enables appropriate qualification.

-The Federal Tax Credit: The Ownership Differentiator
+The Federal Tax Credit: What Changed in 2026

-How the Residential Clean Energy Credit Works
+How the Residential Clean Energy Credit Worked

-The Lease/PPA Tax Credit Reality
+The Lease/PPA Tax Credit Reality (Historical Context)

 Comparing the Four Financing Options